git/git.github.io/rev_news/drafts/edition-107.md

 + [Git Lesson: How to Use .gitignore and .gitkeep?](https://dev.to/ritaly/git-lesson-how-to-use-gitignore-and-gitkeep-5edm) by Rita {FlyNerd} Lyczywek on DEV\.to (translated [from original article in Polish](https://www.flynerd.pl/2024/01/gitignore-i-gitkeep.html)),
 + [Git Prom!
-My Favorite Git Alias](https://dev.to/technosophos/git-prom-my-favorite-git-alias-2mbd) (to update own branch with the latest from the upstream repository) by Matt Butcher on DEV\.to.
+My Favorite Git Alias](https://dev.to/technosophos/git-prom-my-favorite-git-alias-2mbd) (to fetch the latest upstream HEAD and rebase your current branch on top of it) by Matt Butcher on DEV\.to.
 + [Integrating DVC and Git LFS via libgit2 filters](https://dvc.ai/blog/dvc-git-lfs)
   by Peter Rowlands on DVC AI Blog.
 [DVC](https://dvc.org/) (Data Version Control)